 31. In the U.S., 49% of mobile usage time is spent on social media

 People are spending more time on mobile apps each day.
-Now in 2022, users are spending an average of 227 per day on mobile apps.
+In 2022, users were spending an average of 227 per day on mobile apps.
 This figure is up from 2020 when users were spending an average of 215 minutes.
 People in the U.S. are spending almost half (49%) of their mobile usage time on social media platforms or chat apps.

 32. 63% of mobile media time is spent streaming/watching videos